jmartinmsft/GraphSearchAndDelete/README.md

 OAuthRedirectUri
 The OAuthRedirectUri parameter is the redirect Uri of the Azure registered application.

-OAuthSecretKey
+OAuthClientSecret
-The OAuthSecretKey parameter is the the secret for the registered application.
+The OAuthClientSecret parameter is the the secret for the registered application.

 OAuthCertificate
 The OAuthCertificate parameter is the certificate for the registerd application.
 Certificate auth requires MSAL libraries to be available..